International Education Fees - 2023

 School tuition fees cover the provision of tuition including English Language classes, outdoor education courses and visual arts courses.

-The homestay fees cover a period of 46 weeks (four terms) and include term holidays.
+The homestay fees cover a period of 46 weeks (four terms) and includes term holidays.

 Disbursement / Examination Fee Deposit

 The disbursement deposit is used to pay accounts incurred by students during the time they are studying at Otago Girls’ High School.
-These accounts may include examination fees, sports fees, orchestral instrument hire, school field trips, and the school learning management system.
+These accounts may include examination fees, visa processing fees, sports fees, orchestral instrument hire, school field trips, and the school learning management system.